 Passive systems also make use of materials with large heat capacities (stone, water, or concrete) to store and deliver heat.
 These are called thermal masses.

-Instructions: Place your cursor over the numbers in the image below to see the essential elements of a passive solar system.
+Instructions: Click on the hot spots in the image below to see the essential elements of a passive solar system.

 Passive systems can be categorized into three types: